Permanent Partial Disability Settlements & Payments for Seattle

 How Much Money Can I Get in a Permanent Partial Disability Settlement?

-The amount of a PPD settlement depends on the date of your injury, the severity of your disability, whether you have any liens on your claim, and a number of other factors.
+The amount of a Permanent Partial Disability award depends on the date of your injury, the severity of your disability, whether you have any liens on your claim, and a number of other factors.

 - The date of injury matters since L&I increases the amount of money paid for disabilities each year.
 The monetary settlement amount can be found in L&I’s PPD schedules; this should be calculated based on the date of your injury.